elliot-100/2d-game-ai/README.md

 Experimental Python project to explore video game-style 'AI' behaviour in a 2D top-down environment.

-Intended to focus on simulated entities' ('Bot') behaviour at an 'action'/'tactical' level, e.g. searching, spotting, assessing and attacking.
+Intended to focus on simulated 'Bot' entities'  behaviour at an 'action'/'tactical' level, e.g. searching, spotting, assessing and attacking.

-Functional decisions:

-- Bot is initially stationary.
-- Bot is either stationary or moving at its maximum speed.
+## World/simulation behaviour

+- Nominally 60 updates/second, but see below.

+## Bot behaviour

+- Modelled as a point
+- Initially stationary
+- While stationary, can rotate at a constant rate
-- Bot can only move in the direction it is facing.
+- Can move at a constant rate in the direction it is facing
-- Bot can rotate at a constant rate.
-- Bot is modelled as a point.

-To be decided:

-- Can Bot rotate while moving, i.e. constant speed but varying velocity?
+- Can be given a destination; will move to it

+## View/renderer behaviour

+- Displays all Bots
+- Renders every World update; is allowed to lag, i.e. may run slower than real-time.